robinhood/faust/docs/userguide/models.rst

     >>> Point(x=10, y=100).dumps()
     {"x": 10, "y": 100}

-You can also specify a different serializer as an argument to ``.dumps``:
+A different serializer can be provided as an argument to ``.dumps``:

 .. sourcecode:: python